lbarqueira/lbarqueira.github.io/_posts/2026-04-30-3d-interactive-video-visualization-of-complex-roots.md

 date: 2026-04-30 22:29:00 +0000
 permalink: /:year/:month/:day/:title.html
 excerpt_separator: <!--more-->
 description: "Interactive 3D visualization showing the behavior of complex roots.
-You can rotate (and eventualy zoom into ...) the graph directly."
+You can rotate and zoom into the graph directly."
 tags: Math Python Polynomials Creative-Coding 3D
 ---